|Keystone Exams||PSSA Testing|

 Specific testing dates and locations will be published no later than two weeks prior to the testing window.
 The school cannot guarantee that the student’s assigned teacher will be the test proctor.

 Parents or guardians do have the right to have their children excused from specific instructions or testing that conflict with their religious beliefs.
-Parents or guardians must submit a written request to Agora to review the tests in such cases.
+Parents or guardians must review the tests and submit a written request that the student be excluded from participation.

 The PSSA (Pennsylvania System of School Assessment) describes a paper and pencil evaluation given to students, third through eighth grade, enrolled in a government-funded school in Pennsylvania.
 The test reveals cumulative and individual scores that determine progress by students, teachers, schools and districts statewide.
 These tests are comprised of assessments in English Language Arts, math and science, and the scores are used to locate those needing additional support and resources.